derveloper/kalfor/README.md

 ```

 ### existing vert.x application
-if you already have a vert.x application, just grab the `kalfor-library` or `kalfor-combine-handler` maven module.
+if you already have a vert.x application, just grab the
+`kalfor-library` or `kalfor-combine-handler` maven module as a dependency.

 ## license
 ```